The Law of Magnetism with Swami Kriyananda

 ABOUT SWAMI KRIYANANDA

 He is known as the “father of the intentional communities movement,” which began in the United States in the late 1960s, fulfilling Yogananda's dream.
-He founded the first of what are now 10 Ananda communities worldwide in 1967 near Nevada City, California.
+He founded the first Ananda community in 1969 near Nevada City, California.

 ABOUT PARAMHANSA YOGANANDA